Cart

 During breathing, these muscles elevate or depress the ribs to aid in lung expansion, allowing more air to enter while maintaining thoracic stability.

-Trigger Points in the Serratus Posterior Superior
+Trigger Point Serratus Posterior Superior

 The serratus posterior superior may develop trigger points in this area due to poor posture or muscle misuse, contributing to myofascial pain syndrome.